 When the crown was reduced and lifted enough, the arborists started chopping the branches and gathered all the green waste in bags.
 As you can see from the photos, the bay tree and the whole yard look totally different at end of the job.
 The place is lighter and looks more spacious.

 Step 5: Final clearance touches

-At the end of the job, when all the green waste was gathered, the team swept the whole area and left it cleared.
+At the end of the job, when all the green waste was gathered, the tree surgery team in Clapham swept the whole area and left it cleared.
 All of the equipment and waste was taken out and loaded into the van.

 All of the equipment and green waste had to be taken through the property, which is a bit of an inconvenience.
-However, the tree surgery specialists are experienced and have done this before, so everything went smoothly.
+However, the team has a lot of experience and they have done this before, so everything went smoothly.